Belzebub faxoni: Reproduction and development

 Belzebub faxoni experience short lifespans of around a month, reaching sexual maturity within 20 - 30 days.
 They are gonochoristic with males producing a spermatophore to deposit within the female during copulation.
 Males possess a clasping organ known as the pentasma used to hold onto females though details of the copulation process between the sexes is currently unknown.
 It is noted that reproduction occurs in nearshore waters.
 Molting and oviposition is most frequently recorded to occur at night, leading many researchers to believe that the females experience synchronized spawning activity releasing their eggs in the few hours before midnight.

 Unlike many other shrimp species, B. faxoni practice a relatively high degree of parental care.
 Females attach their eggs in the space between the third pair of pereiopods, or walking legs, using the sticky substance of the egg membrane.
 These eggs stay attached in this space until they hatch, which usually occurs within 1 - 2 days.
 These broods are small, but frequent with one study finding the average brood size to be 27.5 young with the largest sizes appearing with the reproduction peak in the fall.

 Belzebub faxoni larvae metamorphose and their development can be divided into four to five relatively distinct stages depending on sex: (1) Nauplius larvae, (2) Protozoea, (3) Schizopod, (4) Immature male / adult female, and (4) Adult male.
 The distinction between these stages are characterized by many different changes in body structures and varying presence of appendages.
 Some notable distinctions are the development of the carapace, reduction of the mandibles, the extension and flattening of the body, and the development of the clasping segment of the adult male.
-It is important to note that the names of these stages may vary across literature.
+The names of these stages may vary across literature.

 Feeding

 Though little research has been conducted on the feeding behaviors of Belzebub faxoni specimens in the field, lab experimentation indicates that they are voracious predators--consuming other zooplankton, phytoplankton, and their own eggs.
 Adults are largely carnivorous, feeding on prey smaller or close to their own size such as juvenile or holoplanktonic arthropods and naked molluscs.
-Jeveniles and larvae, on the other hand, have been observed to favor phytoplankton.
+Juveniles and larvae, on the other hand, have been observed to favor phytoplankton.
 Though it has not been recorded, researchers believe the razor-like form of their feeding appendage alludes to the possibility of omnivory.
 How fast these individuals eat was found to depend on the amount and size of prey available.
 In high prey availability, B. faxoni will feed continuously.